top of page

 You should start by visiting your dentist for a complete oral examination, a review of your dental history, and an optional odour-meter test, which can accurately measure the extent of your halitosis problem.
 Treating periodontal disease and oral infections, repairing cavities, and removing impacted teeth will help eliminate halitosis.

 Once any oral infections have been cured, you should prioritize good oral hygiene, including brushing your teeth and tongue.
-Mouthwashes and toothpastes can help to manage bad breath, but they won’t eliminate odours caused by odorous foods, diabetes, or kidney or liver diseases, for example.
+Mouthwashes and toothpastes can help to manage bad breath, but they won’t eliminate odours caused by odorous foods, diabetes, or kidney or liver diseases.

 If you have bad breath even after your dentist has treated potential oral-health causes, you should see your doctor to rule out other causes.